Modern Times

 Art by Shannon Wheeler (2012)

-One final note about how to best use my chronology as a reading guide.
-It’s probably much more enjoyable NOT to break up story arcs and read them exactly as my timeline lists things.
+One final note on how best to use my chronology as a reading guide.
+It’s probably much more enjoyable not to break up story arcs and read them exactly as my timeline lists things.
 Rather, it is probably more enjoyable to read arcs as they were published or collected as trade paperbacks (i.e. as complete stories).
-If you are reading everything for the first time, I’d use my chronology as a basic framework from which to crib.
+If you are reading everything for the first time, I’d use my chronology as a basic framework to crib from.
 For instance, there’s no better place to begin in the Modern Age than with Frank Miller’s “Year One.”
 Maybe “Shaman” can follow afterward.
-For those that are already quite familiar with the texts and have read most of the narrative already, it might be an interesting exercise to then go back and read things in the exact order from my chronology.
-But as a first go, I wouldn’t recommend trying to do it.
+For those who are already quite familiar with the texts and have read most of the narrative, it might be an interesting exercise to go back and read things in the exact order of my chronology.
+But as a first pass, I wouldn’t recommend it.
 I’d be lying if I said it wasn’t an endeavor to read superhero comics in “correct” chronological order, but, even so, it can be a really fun endeavor, should you choose to engage.[4][5]

 _______________________________